 Also, while it is not a requirement, many wills that we draft states whether an individual wants to be buried or cremated, and where/how the body should be buried or the ashes should be spread.
 Sometimes, wills contain other information about funeral arrangements.

 Further, in Maryland, Virginia, and Washington, DC wills can be great tools for tax planning in order to avoid federal or state estate or inheritance taxes.
 Our tax attorneys and estate planning attorneys specialize in tax planning as part of estate planning.
 This specific tax planing can often be accomplished by setting up various trusts.

 Finally, a will can address what individual will be the executor of the estate being created — the person who has been designated to carry out a deceased desires.
 Wills can also specify the trustee of any trusts — the person who who has been designated to carry out the instructions of the trusts.

-If you have an estate, trust, or future planning question or concern, call Longman & Van Grack at (301) 291-5027 to schedule a consultation with an estate planning attorney at our offices in Bethesda, Maryland; Rockville, Maryland; Washington, DC; or Tysons Corner, Virginia.
+If you have an estate planning, trust creation, estate administration, estate litigation, or future planning question or concern, call Longman & Van Grack at (301) 291-5027 to schedule a consultation with an estate planning attorney at our offices in Bethesda, Maryland; Rockville, Maryland; Washington DC; or Northern Virginia.
 And if you would like more information regarding our specific areas of estate planning lawyers, read our Practice Area descriptions.